MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-reports.md

 The **Transfers** section of the **Migration Manager** dashboard provides a brief rundown of all user transfers and scans.

-- **New**: Number of individual users that have yet to be scanned or transfered.
+- **New**: Number of individual users that have yet to be scanned or transferred.
 - **Running**: Number of users that are currently running either a scan or a transfer.
 - **Complete**: Number of users that have successfully completed scans or transfers.
 - **Issues**: Number of users that encountered errors during a scan or a transfer.